tagohd/mono/Concepts/Magic/List of Spells.md

 # Forbidden Spells
 Spells [[Institute for the Magical Arts & Sciences|IMAS]] has forbidden for any number of reasons (usually obvious).
 May include spells of any level.

-#lun
-lunR::6
 %%
-Maybe we can add a spell here that James and AL used to become immortal?
+Lunsays:: Maybe we can add a spell here that James and AL used to become immortal?
 %%

 ```dataview